π¬πͺ Georgian Recommended Learning Material

 Here are two introductory videos about the grammar.
 Under the grammar section below, we have two more longer and more elaborate videos that fully introduce the morphology pattern and the cases system.
 Especially the morphology one is useful when trying to remember words in Georgian.

-Main infos:
+Extra infos:

-Georgian words do not have any fixed accent on a syllable.
-That means you cannot distinguish words from the rhythm of the language.
-So they kind of give you one long sausage and you have to figure out yourself where the words are.
+In Georgian this means that you cannot distinguish words from the rhythm of the language.
+It’s one long melodic sausage and you have to βοΈ cut the words yourself.

-• No genders of words (not even between he/she in a sentence).
+- No genders of words (not even between he/she in a sentence).

-• Verbs can contain up to three actors/objects.
+- Verbs can contain up to three actors/objects.

-• Pronunciation is relatively simple, because it’s phonetic so you pronounce every letter.
+- Pronunciation is relatively simple, because it’s phonetic so you pronounce every letter.

-• The keyboard is identical to the English keyboard, so you can write much faster than you can read.
+- The keyboard is identical to the English keyboard, so you can write much faster than you can read.

 Start your Listening training here.